 AA3.
 Number and percent of waiver participants issued fair hearing and appeal rights in accordance with policies and procedures.
 Through ODP's QA&I Process, ODP determines if participants in the sample were issued rights to fair hearing and appeals when the participant was determined likely to require ICF/ID or ICF/ORC level of care (for participants enrolled within the last twelve months) and at the time of a service change (if a service was reduced, suspended, terminated or denied).
 If ODP does not locate documentation to substantiate that due process rights were issued in the above circumstances, ODP will instruct the AE to locate missing documentation or, when not available, provide written notification of due process rights to the participant/surrogate.
 The information is recorded in HCSIS or the service plan Signature Page is completed where applicable with a note acknowledging that the notification is late.
-If a participant's record indicates more than one instance in which notification of due process rights was not issued, the AE may provide to the participant a one-time written notification that includes an explanation for each instance late.
+If a participant's record indicates more than one instance in which notification that includes an explanation for each instance late.
 The AE is expected to document remediation actions and submit the documentation to ODP within 30 days.